loha/stable_nuxt_typescript_koa/README.md

-# Stable nuxt.js, koa.js and typescript
+# stable_nuxt_typescript_koa
-This project for only for the latest stable versions nuxt.js, koa.js and typescript(on backend and frontend)
+This project for only for the latest stable versions nuxt.js with koa.js and typescript(on backend and frontend)